 notched stick he had received from Geronimo, and the Indians allowed the stage to proceed unharmed.

-and join the family business.
-The Boskes’ daughter Wilhelmina fell in love with her father’s partner, and they were married
+the family business.
+The Boskes’ daughter Wilhelmina fell in love with her father’s partner, and they were married in 1887.

-in 1887.
-Husband and wife proved themselves aggressively business-minded, as they started their own ice and beer
+Husband and wife proved themselves aggressively business-minded, as they started their own ice and beer business in

 Soon they desired to make it on their own, apart from the family, and believed Payson to be a good location for business.